 Does Converge ICT Provide The Best Value For Your Money?

-The advent of fiber connection have given Filipinos another option since it can transfer a huge amount of data seamlessly and deliver speeds over longer distances without being susceptible to electromagnetic interference.
-One drawback though is cost since most plans offered are between ₱3,000 to ₱10,000.
+The advent of fiber connection has given Filipinos another option since it can transfer a huge amount of data seamlessly and deliver speeds over longer distances without being susceptible to electromagnetic interference.
+Unfortunately, fiber connection with a high download speed could still cost an arm and a leg in the Philippines, from the prominent internet service providers.

-Here’s a quick look at Converge ICT’s packages:
+Here’s a quick look at Converge ICT’s home fiber packages:

 |Lowest package||Highest packages||Best for||Why we like it?||What’s the drawback|